Amit-Gabay/Linux-Firewall/README.md

 * Firewall control panel.
 * SMTP, HTTP, FTP proxy servers.

-Each proxy server above, inspects and determines whether to ACCEPT or DROP packets of its particular protocol.
+Each of the proxy servers above, inspects and determines whether to ACCEPT or DROP packets of its particular protocol.

 ## Usage